Bio-based Packaging

 Carbon Offsets

 As a company that promotes outdoor recreation in what are sometimes fragile ecosystems, we’re dedicated to helping reduce human-caused climate change.
 For 2024, we have offset all of our Scope 2 emissions impact related to fulfillment and packaging of consumer food product sales with carbon credits.
-We source greenhouse gas emission offsets through a project in the Brazilian Amazon to encourage both sustainable agricultural production of palm oil and sustainable livestock grazing.
-Read more here about how the Brazil Pastureland Regeneration with Native Palm Silvopasture project helps local farmers engage in a sustainable livelihood and reverse de-forestation.
+We source greenhouse gas emission offsets through the Brazil Pastureland Regeneration Palm Silvopasture project with Native to encourage both sustainable agricultural production of palm oil and sustainable livestock grazing by local farmers.